Go back

 The program requires 60 credit hours, a comprehensive examination, and a dissertation.
 There are 39 hours of core courses, 9 hours of concentration area courses, and a minimum of 12 hours of dissertation research.
 Students will typically take two courses each spring and fall and three courses each summer.
 Courses are conducted face-to-face, online, or in hybrid format; face-to-face courses are offered on weekdays at or after 4:30 pm.
 Students may attend on-campus class sessions remotely via web conferencing software.

 The standard duration of this cohort-based program is 3 years (i.e., 36 months).
+Some students may take longer.
+The program must be completed within 6 years.
 The dissertation, which is undertaken in the third year, can sometimes take longer than 1 year to complete.
 Students will work closely with their doctoral committee chair to ensure timely progress through program benchmarks.

 No. This is a cohort program so students must begin when the cohort begins, which is currently each fall.
 We do not admit early or allow students to take courses early.